-What makes viagra without different/better than a hundred other action-style concepts?
+What makes (comic title removed) different/better than a hundred other action-style concepts?
 What are you trying to say about action, about characters, about anything?
 What will people get in this comic that they can’t get anywhere else?
 Why does this comic need to exist?
 Solve that and you’ll be in much better shape with the pitch.

 That’s my quick critique.
 I hope you’re not offended by the brevity of it.
 I’m slamming on deadlines right now so that’s all the time I’ve got.
 I wish you the best of luck with it.

 I honestly don’t have time to give people one-on-one feedback, which is why I’m writing tutorial blogposts instead, so this is the last critique I’m going to be able to do for the foreseeable future.